 In the film The Queen, starring Helen Mirren, she has finally accepted that she must come back to Buckingham Palace to show her “Subjects” how much she cares.
 As a publicly owned figure, her right to grieve in private no longer existed.

-She had a decision to make; accept this change in public demand or stand fast and hold to past dogmas.
+She had the decision to make; accept this change in public demand or stand fast and hold to past dogmas.

 Her choice to accept a new world not only saved her but became the platform to launch a new level of popularity and affection that she could not have envisaged beforehand.